belbert/VCVTB/README.md

 # VCVTB

-In the near future, VCVTB v.1.0.0 source code will become available in this repository, including a manual and examples.
+In the near future, VCVTB v.1.0.0 will become available in this repository, including a manual and example files.

 Thanks for your patience.